 - Place almonds in a food processor and process on high until broken into medium crumbles.

-- Add carrot pulp, ground flax seed, ground chia seeds, coconut aminos, no-salt seasoning, red pepper flakes, dried onion, smoked paprika, and saffron threads (optional).
+- Add carrot pulp, ground flax seed, ground chia seeds, coconut aminos, Italian seasoning, red pepper flakes, dried onion, smoked paprika, and saffron threads (optional).

 - Pulse ingredients to combine and then turn the processor on high, pouring in the water through the feeder tube.
 Add enough water that ingredients form a pourable dough.

 - Divide the dough between two Teflex-lined dehydrator trays.
 Use an offset spatula to spread thinly.
 Dehydrate at 125 degrees for 2 hours.

 - Use a knife to score the dough into cracker shapes and dehydrate for 8 hours at 115 degrees.
 Break the dough into crackers, flip, and bake for 6-8 more hours at 115 degrees.